Patrick Whitehouse: RAF: 1939–1945

 Educated at Warwick School, on graduation he was due to join the family firm, but the outbreak of World War II meant that he tried to follow his ambition of becoming a pilot.
 With less than perfect eyesight, the Royal Air Force approved his training as a navigator, which he completed in Canada under the Empire Air Training Scheme.
 Returning to the UK he was posted to No. 15 Squadron RAF, completing three tours each of 30 flights over Nazi Germany and occupied western-Europe.

 Assigned to RAF Transport Command, he was then posted by them to what was considered the less stressful Middle East.
 Shot down over the Mediterranean, he was the sole survivor of a crew of four, picked up four days later from his RAF issue rubber dinghy by a Greek freighter.
 By the time of his demobilisation in 1946, he had reached the rank of Squadron Leader.

 Construction: 1946–1970

 Post-WW2, Whitehouse returned to the family firm, initially becoming number three behind his father and uncle.
-He succeeded his uncle as chairman, but sold the business in 1964 to Holland Hannen & Cubbits Ltd. This allowed him to serve on their board until 1971, being appointed Officer of the Order of the British Empire (OBE) in the 1967 Birthday Honours for his campaign for safety regulations on building sites.
+He succeeded his uncle as chairman, but sold the business in 1964 to Holland, Hannen & Cubitts Ltd. This allowed him to serve on their board until 1971, being appointed Officer of the Order of the British Empire (OBE) in the 1967 Birthday Honours for his campaign for safety regulations on building sites.